jvpoulos/causal-ml/README.md

 # Must-read papers and resources on {Causal}∩{ML}

-Contribtions are welcome.
+Contributions are welcome.
 Inspired by [GNNpapers](https://github.com/thunlp/GNNPapers).

 ## [Content](#content)